davmo/fix_tags/README.md

 ### Update 2019-06-26

+As of today (and for some time probably) `Audio::TagLib` is back in CPAN.
+The current version is 1.67.

 Created `fix_tags.bin`, which is a binary version of `fix_tags` which can run stand-alone.
 It is not a container, just the encapsulation of the Perl script as a binary.
 It's slow to start, but does actually work, and is a way of